rulamia/Horrorscopes/READMESEGMENT3.md

 ![Killers Accuracy](https://github.com/rulamia/Horrorscopes/blob/Jessica/Resource/killers%20accuracy%20score.png?raw=true)

 I believe the decision to use Logistic Regression with the features chosen from each dataset was wrong.
 Clustering my also produce results that show no correlation between the data and our questions, but I believe they would be a more realistic test for the data.

+A plan for additional training for better results includes adding more variables for better feature processing.
+Tests using alternate values for the training parameters will also be completed before the conclusion of this project.

 ### Dashboard